helloapro/php-w2d3-rockPaperScissors/README.md

 ## Specifications

-* User inputs the score of one specific allergy, and the application returns the one allergy associated.
+* User inputs the score of the largest-scored allergy, and the application returns the one allergy associated.
     * Input: allergies(128)
     * Output: cats